 - Barton, C. (2018) How I Wish I’d Taught Maths.
 Woodbridge: Catt.

 - Chambers, P. and Timlin, R. (2013) Teaching Mathematics in the Secondary School (2nd Edition).
 London: Sage.

 - National Centre for Excellence in the Teaching of Mathematics

 - Southall, E (2017) Yes, by why?
 Teaching for Understanding in Mathematics.
 London: Sage

 Now is a good time to develop your knowledge further which will prepare you for the specific requirements of your course.

-- Check GCSE content – It would be helpful for you to revisit the mathematical content at GCSE via the examination board’s website.
-Here’s an example from AQA.
+- Check GCSE content.
+It would be helpful for you to revisit the mathematical content at GCSE via the examination board’s website.
+You can find an example from AQA on their website.